 but I do know he thinks his teachers are the best!

-Edited to add: Please consider sending in your books early to avoid contributing to the end of the school-year madness!
+Edited to add: I've never had any type of negative reaction when asking someone to sign my books but do think it's good to always try to make teacher's lives easier (not just regarding these books!)
+Please consider sending in your books early to avoid contributing to the end of the school-year madness!

 You can order a copy of "Oh, the Places You'll Go!" at Amazon.com